A guide to the best places to visit from Luxembourg City when looking for day trips

 One of my favorite places to visit is the Musical Instruments Museum.
 It’s located in the “Old England” building, one of the emblematic sites of Brussels.

-However, the best is having lunch from the rooftop terrace of the museum. – Book here your tickets to the Musical Instruments Museum
+However, the best is having lunch from the museum’s rooftop terrace. – Book your tickets to the Musical Instruments Museum

 How to get there: Brussels makes one of the best day trips from Luxembourg by train. – Book your train ticket here

-Book here a day trip from Brussels to Luxembourg
+Book a day trip from Brussels to Luxembourg

 Liege is a real hidden gem when it comes to deciding where to go from Luxembourg for a day trip.